 The Gold Ridge Education Center (GREC) is a Western Association of Schools and Colleges (WASC) accredited school located within the Mother Lode Regional Juvenile Detention Facility (MLRJDF).
 GREC is staffed with one full-time teacher, one part-time special education teacher and one full-time Transition Support Specialist who works with youth in areas of college preparation, career research, resume creation, and other career readiness activities.
 This individual also completes transitional plans for any student in custody for thirty days or more.
 These plans cover a variety of areas including, but not limited to, education goals, employment, income, housing health insurance, health needs, ongoing mentoring/support, and life skills.
-During calendar year 2022, there were sixty-four (64) unique student enrollments in the GREC program, with seven (7) students earning their high school diplomas.

-Mental Health - The Department has historically partnered with the Tuolumne County Behavioral Health Department to provide clinical services to justice involved youth.
-A clinician was embedded in the juvenile hall and provided both crisis on ongoing treatment services.
+Mental Health - The Department has historically partnered with the Tuolumne County Behavioral Health Department to provide clinical services to justice involved youth primarily funded with YOBG and JJCPA allocations.
+Historically, the dedicated clinician was embedded in the juvenile hall and provided both crisis on ongoing treatment services.
 This clinician also served youth as they transitioned back into their community by proving ongoing clinical support, family counseling, case management and linkages to community-based organizations and services.
 Specific services provided by the Probation Clinician have included Aggression Replacement Training (ART), Interactive Journaling, Matrix Curriculum, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Seeking Safety, and Eye Movement Desensitization and Reprocessing (EMDR).

-In July of 2021, the assigned clinician left the department for a position with a local school district.
-Despite ongoing recruitment efforts, the vacated position has yet to be filled.
-The Behavioral Health Department has continued to struggle with high vacancy rates.
-Non-competitive pay has been cited as the single biggest barrier preventing the recruitment and retention of a dedicated Probation clinician.
+Despite ongoing recruitment efforts, this position has been vacant since 2021.

+The Behavioral Health Department continues to struggle with high vacancy rates.
+Non-competitive pay has been cited as the single biggest barrier preventing the recruitment and retention of a dedicated clinician.
+To address this critical need, the department reclassified the Behavioral Health Clinician position to a Probation Clinician position.
+The position also moved to the Probation Department's cost center, and efforts to recruit focus on candidates specifically interested in working with justice involved youth.
+This change went into effect in July of 2023.
+The department did make job offers to two qualified candidates, but unfortunately, both candidates opted to accept more lucrative positions with other agencies.
+The department recently received approval to offer additional incentive pays to interested candidates.
+JJCC members identified recruitment and filling as a primary need.

-Despite not having a dedication clinician, the Behavioral Health Department has continued to accept referrals for services for both detained and non-detailed juveniles, and the juvenile division has continued its efforts to refer and link youth to mental health services.
-For 2022, data reveals approximately 60% of youth receiving probation supervision were linked to some form of mental health treatment; this figure was 69% last year.
-The indicated reduction in service acquisition for justice involved youth in the County, while small, is likely associated with the lack of a dedicated clinician.
-Regardless, the department continues to work closely with the Behavioral Health Department to increase referrals to the Full-Service Partnership Program which serves as a Wrap Around service model for youth with significant mental health issues.
-Once a youth in linked to the FSP program, their assigned clinician and case managers can continue providing services during periods of detention at the juvenile hall.
+The Behavioral Health Department continues to accept referrals for services for both detained and non-detailed juveniles, and the juvenile division has continued its efforts to refer and link youth to mental health services.
+Data reveals over 60% of youth receiving probation supervision are linked to some form of mental health treatment; this figure remains consistent with data from previous years.

+The department continues to work closely with the Behavioral Health Department to increase referrals to the Full-Service Partnership Program which serves as a Wrap Around service model for youth with significant mental health issues.
+Once a youth is linked to the FSP program, their assigned clinician and case managers can continue providing services during periods of detention at the juvenile hall.
+Additionally, the Behavioral Health Department provides access to on-call staff to address the need for crisis intervention services to youth in custody that are not actively assigned to a clinician.